Opposition to World War I: Far-left and other groups

 Conscientious objectors were punished as well, most of them Christian pacifist inductees.
 They were placed directly in the armed forces and court-martialed, receiving draconian sentences and harsh treatment.
 A number of them died in Alcatraz Prison, then a military facility.
 Vigilante groups were formed which suppressed dissent as well, such as by rounding up draft-age men and checking if they were in possession of draft cards or not.
 Ben Salmon was a Catholic conscientious objector and outspoken critic of Just War theology.
 During World War I, America's Roman Catholic hierarchy denounced him and The New York Times described him as a "spy suspect."
 The US military (in which he was never inducted) court-martialed him for desertion and spreading propaganda, then sentenced him to death (this was later revised to 25 years hard labor).

 Around 300,000 American men evaded or refused conscription in World War I. Aliens such as Emma Goldman were deported, while naturalized or even native-born citizens, including Eugene Debs, lost their citizenship for their activities.
 Helen Keller, a socialist, and Jane Addams, a pacifist, also publicly opposed the war, but neither was prosecuted, likely because they were sympathetic figures (Keller working to help fellow deaf-blind people and Addams in charity to benefit the poor).
 In 1919, as the soldiers came home, disturbances continued, with veterans fighting strikers, the Seattle General Strike, race riots in the South and the Palmer Raids following two anarchist bombings.
 After the election of Warren G. Harding in 1920, Americans were eager to follow his campaign slogan of "Return to Normalcy."
-Anti-war dissidents in federal prison, such as Debs, and conscientious objectors, had their sentences commuted to time served or were pardoned on December 25, 1921.
-The Sedition Act was repealed in 1921, but the Espionage Act remains, and Richard Nixon attempted to invoke it in vain to prevent the Pentagon Papers being published in 1971.
-Many U.S. Supreme Court decisions since then have substantially, but not explicitly, gutted the provisions used to squelch dissent.
+Anti-war dissidents in federal prison, such as Debs, and conscientious objectors, had their sentences commuted to time served or were pardoned on 25 December 1921.
+The Sedition Act was repealed in 1921, but the Espionage Act remains in force.